christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 **This fits with the bigger picture:** earlier layers are encoding the critical scene details (e.g., Mark moving the cat), while early and midstream activations are key for representing changes in location (whether the cat ends up on the basket or box).
 The whole process aligns with previous attention analyses—early layers set up the scene, mid layers handle object movement and maintaining the scene, and late layers focus on reinforcing John’s false belief.

+models may have learned to rely on certain predictable patterns

-Another takeaway is how models seem to encode and summarize abstract information at specific, arbitrary token positions that act as structural anchor points<sub>[<a href="https://arxiv.org/pdf/2310.15154" title="Tigges" rel="nofollow">15</a>]</sub>.
+Another takeaway is how models seem to encode and summarize abstract information at specific—perhaps relied on because of a predictable pattern—token positions that act as structural anchor points<sub>[<a href="https://arxiv.org/pdf/2310.15154" title="Tigges" rel="nofollow">15</a>]</sub>.
 Specifically, the tokens `box` and `leaves` stand out.
 Their isolation to patching suggests that rather than Mark or John's belief state being directly moved to the final token, these tokens seem to act as intermediate summarization nodes—`box` representing the object’s location and `leaves` representing Mark’s action.
 Then the token `the` takes on a final aggregation role, pulling everything together before prediction.

 Instead of always attending back to the original source tokens, the model compresses and aggregates causally relevant information at the intermediate tokens `box` and `leaves`—using the token positions as dedicated storage points—and passes that along to `the` at layer 22.
 By the time the prediction happens, all the information from earlier in the context is funneled through these positions.
 As a result, these tokens become just as important—if not more so—than the constituent parts of the sentence that originally introduced the information.